sakshamdumka/Dannys-Diner-/README.md

 ```

 ## Conclusion
+By leveraging the insights gained from the data, Danny can deliver a more personalized experience.
 These queries will provide Danny with valuable insights into customer behavior, spending, and preferences, helping him evaluate the effectiveness of his loyalty program and consider potential expansions.